sycophantic/magictv/README.md

 # magictv
-Dumps of the mtd partitons
+Dumps of the mtd partitions